linx-software/linx-oauth2-token-service/README.md

 By ‘isolating’ the services into functional groups and separating data persistence layer, these services can be maintained and extended with much more ease as well as allowing greater control in terms of access restriction on the ‘Public API’ layer.

-For more technical details, take a look at the [wiki](https://github.com/linx-software/oauth2-token-generator/wiki).

 ---